Redneck-Ryan/redneckryan-talking/README.md

 Open your server.cfg file.

-Add the following line below your preferred voice resource (to ensure it initializes correctly after audio routing is set up):
+Add the following line below your preferred voice resource ensure redneckryan-talking

-Code snippet
-ensure redneckryan-talking
 🙋‍♂️ Support & Feedback
 If you run into issues, want to suggest features, or just want to see what else is cooking, join the community: